MetOffice/CDDS/README.md

 Copilot accounts are not approved for use on this repository.
 The Met Office reserves the right to revoke the approval of any GenAI tool at any time for any reason.

+Note: You must verify and amend as necessary all GenAI output that you intend to incorporate into CDDS as you would any non-AI assisted content you produce.
+For example: editing, proof reading, sense checking, code review, testing, vulnerability scanning etc.